PhilomenaObasi/first_repo1/README.md

 # first_repo1
-This is my first ever public repo on earth, lol
+This is my first ever public repository as a being on earth, lol.